This article contains affiliate links.

 Becoming a Physician Associate had been a lifelong dream.
 After entering the Air Force at age 18 and attending the initial medical technician training program, my military career led me from ward work to a clinic far from the main base.
-The rest of my 21 years in the service was spent in the emergency room and independent duty (working with one other technician or alone providing care for assigned personnel) but my career would ultimately lead me to correctional medicine.
+The rest of my 21 years in the service was spent in the emergency room and on independent duty (working with one other technician or alone providing care for assigned personnel) but my career would ultimately lead me to correctional medicine.

 After preparatory training of senior ER technicians (originally called ‘Clinical Assistants’), the physicians were prepared for the first PA students, from an early class, who came to our base.
 The physicians set up semi-formal classes, an upgraded in-service, and established a fairly loose set of ‘protocols’.
 Clinical Assistants were guided by physicians through patient encounters and when each demonstrated a grasp of the diagnostic process, that situation and its corollaries could be managed independently.